DavidLindsayV/AnaesthesiaOCR/Hardware/Hardware_Use_Intstructions.md

 Doing something like connecting the monitor after having turned the pi on first will sometimes lead to the monitor not displaying correctly.
 - Once the pi has finished booting up, enter 'startx'
 - Open a new terminal in the pi.
 It should put you in the directory containing the code files app.py and main.py
+- Follow the steps in 'Enabling networking and running main.py' to run the code that will capture images and send them from the pi to your pc

+## Enabling networking and running main.py

+- Connect the pi and your laptop
+Plug a USB-to-ethernet dongle into your laptop, and plug a crossover ethernet cable into that dongle, and plug the other end of that crossover ethernet cable into the pi.

+ONE-TIME NETWORKING SETUP STEPS

+- On your windows pc, get your ssh server up and running
+  - install openssh server
+  - in administator powershell, run
+  Start-Service sshd
+  Set-Service -Name sshd -StartupType 'Automatic'
+  - to check its running
+  Get-Service -Name sshd
+- On your windows pc, ensure that you have allowed ssh through your windows firewall (an inbound rule should allow traffic on port 22).
+Use 'netsh winsock reset' to reset your networking afterwards so your updated firewall rules are used.
+- on the pi, enable ssh by typing 'sudo raspi-config' in a terminal and enabling ssh in the interface options
+- On the pi, set up it's ethernet address and routing.
+Right click on its wifi symbol in the top right, click Network Settings, and in the Network Preferences box that appears set eth0 ipv4 address to 192.168.1.11
+Check this has worked by running 'ifconfig' in a terminal.
+It should show you the ethernet ip address, among other information.

+NOT ONE-TIME STEPS

+- In the pi's cmd, run the command 'sudo ip route add 192.168.1.0/24 via 192.168.1.11' to add ethernet to its routing table Run 'ip route' and check that the route exists for ethernet (a row in the table that is printed out should have 'eth0')
+- On your windows pc, open Network Connections in settings -> click Properties -> Double click Internet Protocol Version 4 Set the IP address to 192.168.1.10 and the netmask to 255.255.255.0 Check your ethernet ip has been set correctly by running 'ipconfig' in a terminal and checking the ethernet address is what you set it to
+- Check you can now use ethernet to connect from the pi to the pc.
+Use 'ssh david@192.168.1.10' on the pi
+If it works, you have succeeded in setting up ethernet connection!
+(this step is important to do as it allows you to add this connection to the list of known hosts)
-- Run 'python3 main.py IP_ADDRESS PASSWORD' where IP_ADDRESS is the ip address you want to send the image files to, and PASSWORD is the password for that ip address
+- Run 'python3 main.py 192.168.1.10 PASSWORD' where 192.168.1.10 is the ip address you want to send the image files to, and PASSWORD is the password for that ip address
 (note: If you are not David using David's PC, you will need to modify app.py, as currently it is set to send files to the C:/Users/david/Documents/University_courses/University_2024_Tri1/ENGR489/engr489-anaesthesiaocr/images_from_rpi folder on the remote host 'david')
-- The program should automatically take images every 10 seconds and send them to the C:/Users/david/Documents/University_courses/University_2024_Tri1/ENGR489/engr489-anaesthesiaocr/images_from_rpi folder
+- The program on the pi should automatically take images every 10 seconds and send them to the C:/Users/david/Documents/University_courses/University_2024_Tri1/ENGR489/engr489-anaesthesiaocr/images_from_rpi folder
 It will also save the captured images in folders named "images" with a timestamp

 ## To look at the code within the raspberry pi and access the GUI